beetbox/beets/docs/plugins/zero.rst

         comments: [EAC, LAME, from.+collection, 'ripped by']
         genre: [rnb, 'power metal']
         update_database: true

-The plugin can work in one of two modes.
-The first mode, the default, is a blacklist, where you choose the tags you want to remove.
-The second mode is a whitelist where you instead specify the tags you want to keep.

 If a custom pattern is not defined for a given field, the field will be nulled unconditionally.